kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(b\) *The prehearing conference.* The prehearing conference is conducted by telephone or in person, at the hearing officer's discretion.
 The prehearing conference addresses matters raised in the prehearing conference notice and such other matters as the hearing officer determines will assist in a prompt, full and fair hearing of the issues.

-\(c\) *Prehearing conference report.* At the close of the prehearing conference, the hearing officer rules on any requests for evidence and the production of documents in the possession of other parties, responses to interrogatories, and admissions; on any requests for depositions; on any proposed stipulations; and on any pending applications for subpoenas as permitted by §16.219.
+\(c\) *Prehearing conference report.* At the close of the prehearing conference, the hearing officer rules on any requests for evidence and the production of documents in the possession of other parties, responses to interrogatories, and admissions; on any requests for depositions; on any proposed stipulations; and on any pending applications for subpoenas as permitted by [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.219   Subpoenas.|§16.219]].
 In addition, the hearing officer establishes the schedule, which shall provide for the issuance of an initial decision not later than 110 days after issuance of the Director's Determination order unless otherwise provided in the hearing order.

 \[Doc.
 No. 27783, 61 FR 54004, Oct.
 16, 1996, as amended at Amdt.
 16-1, 78 FR 56147, Sept.
 12, 2013\]

 ### §16.213   Discovery.

-\(a\) Discovery is limited to requests for admissions, requests for production of documents, interrogatories, and depositions as authorized by §16.215.
+\(a\) Discovery is limited to requests for admissions, requests for production of documents, interrogatories, and depositions as authorized by [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.215   Depositions.|§16.215]].

 \(b\) The hearing officer shall limit the frequency and extent of discovery permitted by this section if a party shows that—